axept/open-parse/README.md

 The collection of middleware which provides extra-flexible RESTful API interface for accessing to application data store and schemas, users and security management.
 Save your time to bootstrap new web and mobile projects.

 Open Parse is open source BaaS (Backend as a Service).
-What is BaaS?
-See the schema below and focus on "Data Proccessing / Management" node:
+See the schema below and focus on "Data Proccessing / Management" node.
+It is Open Parse.

 ![BaaS](https://backendless.com/wp-content/uploads/2014/01/baas-apis.png)